Citrus mangshanensis

 The mangshanyegan is native to mountain forests in Mangshan, Hunan province, China, where it was first reported in the 1980s.
 It is genetically distinct from the mandarin orange, with which it has morphological similarities, and the term 'Mangshan wild mandarins' as well as the species name C. mangshanensis have been used both for the mangshanyegan and for wild true mandarins of the same region.
 Genomic sequencing shows the mangshanyegan to be one of a small number of pure (non-hybrid) citrus species, having diverged from other members of the genus at the initial branching of Citrus radiation in the Late Miocene.
 It is genetically similar to another wild citrus of the region, the yuanju.

+Taxonomy and genetic distinction

+Citrus mangshanensis is genetically distinct from the mandarin orange (Citrus reticulata), despite some morphological similarities.
+Genomic studies confirm that it diverged from other citrus species during the Late Miocene, at the initial branching of the Citrus genus.
+Unlike hybrid citrus varieties, C. mangshanensis does not exhibit genetic admixture and is considered a unique species within the genus.
+It is also genetically distinct from the wild mandarins of the same region, often referred to as "Mangshan wild mandarins."